Creamy Whipped Potatoes

 • Cut Potatoes Uniformly 🔪

-Gently warm the half-and-half and sour cream before adding to hot potatoes to prevent temperature shock and achieve smoother, creamier results without lumps.
+Heat the half-and-half and sour cream together before adding to hot potatoes to prevent the mixture from cooling them down and creating dense, gluey potatoes.

-Season boiling water like pasta water (about 1-2 tablespoons of salt) so potatoes absorb flavor from within, reducing the need for excess seasoning at the end.
+Season your boiling water like pasta water (it should taste like the sea) so the potatoes absorb flavor from within rather than relying solely on seasoning at the end.

 Fire Icon